sem0ark/web_training/node/UpSkillMe_NodeJS/020-testing/notes/05 Unit testing code with dependencies.md

 Use `jest.spyOn(object, methodName)`

-- creates a mock like jest.fn()
+- creates a mock similar jest.fn() + tracks calls to methodName
-- tracks calls to methodName -> calls spied method, if you want something else use mockImplementation
+- -> calls spied method, if you want something else use mockImplementation
-- -> `mock` -> restore method
+- -> `mock` -> restore method after usage with `mockRestore`